When do entries open?

 What is the definition of ‘emerging artist’?

-The emerging artist category exists so that early career and amateur artists that do not have substantial experience or a history of solo exhibitions are not in direct competition with more established artists.
-The Waterhouse Natural Science Art Prize defines an emerging artist as an artist who is in the first five years of professional practice, and has either never had a solo exhibition, or had their first solo exhibition less than five years ago.
+The Waterhouse Natural Science Art Prize defines an emerging artist as an artist who is in the early years of professional practice, and has either never had a solo exhibition, has never been represented by a dealer or gallery, or had their first solo exhibition less than five years ago.
 The age of the entrant is not a factor in determining whether somebody is classified as an emerging artist.
 You do not have to be earning an income from your artwork to qualify as an emerging artist.

 Eligibility of artwork: